Bowel & Bladder

 Despite the changes to your bowel and bladder function, you are still a sexual person.
 Being involved in your bowel and bladder care can provide you with the skills and confidence necessary to deal with bowel or bladder accidents when they happen.
 Communication about these concerns to a partner, having supplies with you while you’re out, and knowing your resources will help you feel more comfortable in your relationship (if in one), dating, or social life.

-Bladder Management (Christopher and Dana Reeve Foundation) – General bladder management principles after SCI.
+Bladder Management - General bladder management principles after SCI, Christopher and Dana Reeve Foundation.

-Bladder Management following Spinal Cord Injury: What you should know – by the Consortium for Spinal Cord Medicine, USA; PDF Download.
+Bladder Management following Spinal Cord Injury: What you should know (PDF) - Consortium for Spinal Cord Medicine.

-Bladder Management (GF Strong Rehabilitation Centre; Large format colour poster PDF) – to print, choose landscape, 8.5 x 11″
+Bladder Management (PDF) - G.F.
+Strong Rehabilitation Centre; to print, choose landscape, 8.5 x 11"

-Bowel Management (GF Strong Rehabilitation Centre; Large format colour poster PDF) – to print, choose landscape, 8.5 x 11″
+Bowel Management (PDF) - G.F.
+Strong Rehabilitation Centre; to print, choose landscape, 8.5 x 11"

 Check out this chapter's Video Playlist.